Atlas-B2023/qgis-app/README.md

 To load it, run QGIS and in the top left click "Project."

-Navigate to this project file, and go to QGIS Map\Electrification Tracker Base Map.qgz
+Navigate to this project file, and go to QGIS Map\Electrification Tracker Base Map.qgz.

 ### Extracting Sample Data
 This project comes with sample data that can be run without running the scraper tool.